-If you're reading this, you're likely to feel that there is more to life that what your current career is offering you.
+If you're reading this, you're likely to feel that there is more to work that what your current career is offering you.

 they have built successful careers yet experience Sunday night blues, every Sunday night and often those blues begin on Sunday morning;

-they don't feel challenged, are often bored, feel shrunk-to-fit or feel like they are living their work life on a repeating loop;
+they feel under-challenged, bored, shrunk-to-fit or like they are living their work life on a repeating loop;

 their dissatisfaction at work has begun to seep into life outside work - to a level that is becoming more and more unacceptable;

 they have begun to notice that their organisational culture jars with their natural style and feel like they are hiding their real selves at work;

-they often have experienced a recent difficult event in their personal lives (e.g. personal health scare, elderly parent's illness, a redundancy or unplanned exit from their long-term company) which has triggered deep thought about their future.
+they often have experienced a recent difficult event in their personal lives (e.g. a personal health scare, an elderly parent's illness, a redundancy or unplanned exit from their long-term company) which has triggered deep thought about their future.

 they very simply want "more" from their career...more satisfaction, more challenge and more enjoyment.